I2PC/docs/docs/Installation/Installations/index.rst

 b.
 Install the develop branch (main) of Xmipp

+   For manual installation is required to install xmipp3-installer.

     **Option 1:** Compile using the Scipion environment.
 This method installs Xmipp with dependencies managed by Scipion and is the recomended way.

     .. code-block:: bash

+        scipion3 run pip install xmipp3-installer
         scipion3 run ./xmipp

     **Option 2:** Compile the Xmipp alone.
 This method installs Xmipp with the required dependencies and versions defined by your environment or defaults.
+To install xmipp3-installer is required activate an environment, preferably the Scipion environment.

     .. code-block:: bash
+         pip install xmipp3-installer
         ./xmipp

    This methods only compile Xmipp.
 Linking it to Scipion is explained in the next step.
 Note.
 For additional details about the compilation process, run: